 Ohio Car Insurance Requirements and Rules

-After any car accident in Ohio, car insurance coverage will almost certainly play a big role, whether you decide to make a claim under your own policy or with the other driver’s (the latter is known as a third party car insurance claim).
+After any car accident in Ohio, car insurance coverage will almost certainly play a big role, whether you decide to make a claim under your own policy or with the other driver’s carrier (the latter is known as a third party car insurance claim).
 Here is a brief overview of Ohio’s car insurance rules and requirements:

 - Ohio is a “fault” or “tort” car insurance state, which simply means that after a car accident you are free to file an insurance claim or personal injury lawsuit against the other driver (you can also make a claim under your own coverage if you choose to do so).